How Vasculitis Affects the Legs - Skin Lesions, Gangrene & More

 - Palpable purpura: Reddish-purple spots occur that you can feel underneath the skin.
 It occurs due to bleeding under the skin due to inflammation and damage to small blood vessels.
 It is a key indicator of leukocytoclastic vasculitis and inflammation of small blood vessels.
 Antigen-antibody deposition in small blood vessels causes blood leakage into the surrounding tissues.

 - Petechiae: These are tiny pinpoint spots that are red, purple, or brown, present on the legs.
 They are not bumpy and do not go away when compressed.
-Petechiae occur under the skin due to broken capillaries (small or medium-sized blood vessels).
-This can happen for various reasons, including prolonged straining or minor injuries.
+In vasculitis, petechiae result from immune-mediated inflammation and damage to small blood vessels, leading to leakage of blood into the skin.

 - Hives (urticaria): Hives appear in the legs as red, itchy, raised bumps or welts on the skin.
 Inflammation of blood vessels causes raised, discoloured, and red bumps on the skin.
 Urticarial vasculitis can also affect other body parts, including the heart, kidneys, joints, eyes and lungs.
 These cause burning or itchy sensations, rather than normal hives.